 2. Be gentle with your digestive system.

-Another way to guard your digestive system against overload is to eat small amounts of food throughout the day, rather than large meals at one sitting.
+Another way to guard your digestive system against overload is to eat small amounts of food throughout the day, rather than large meals in one sitting.
 This will also help keep your body’s nutrient-distribution system running at an even pace, avoiding the blood-sugar crashes that can come with digesting food in waves.

-(Note: When researching heroin detox centers, get details on their menus and food-availability hours.
+(Note: When researching heroin detox centers, get details on their menus and food availability hours.
 Not every center makes healthy eating a priority.)

 3. Consider including “probiotic” foods in your diet.

 Probiotic foods, usually acidic, contain healthy bacteria that can help revitalize weakened digestive and immune systems.
-The most commonly eaten foods in this category are yogurt, sauerkraut and gherkin pickles.
+The most commonly eaten foods in this category are yogurt, sauerkraut, and gherkin pickles.
 If these aren’t to your taste, ask your heroin treatment supervisor (or a nutritionist) if you might benefit from taking probiotic supplements.

 4. Eat lots of proteins and produce.

 These are the building blocks of a healthy diet.
 Proteins, especially, contain amino acids that can help restore normal function to your brain’s pleasure transmitters (which will have gotten “lazy” under the artificially induced pleasure of regular heroin intake).
-Especially in the early weeks of recovery, opt for simply prepared options and avoid dishes that are fried, fatty, overcooked or soaked in rich sauces.
+Especially in the early weeks of recovery, opt for simply prepared options and avoid dishes that are fried, fatty, overcooked, or soaked in rich sauces.